andreas-grafberger/fedless/README.md

 ## Citation

+If you use this software, please cite it as below:

 ```
 @inproceedings{grafberger2021fedless,
   author    = {Grafberger, Andreas and Chadha, Mohak and Jindal, Anshul and Gu, Jianfeng and Gerndt, Michael},